What did we learn in the last 12 months?

 Takeaway # 8 – Stop throwing tickets over the fence!

 Even with cool technology like vCloud, Chef, and Openstack – IT organizations have made very little progress when it comes to this problem.

-Talk to other Ops managers and the reason we give for our delay is because we continue to struggle with our VM provisioning process.
+Talk to other Ops managers and the reason we give for our delay is that we continue to struggle with our VM provisioning process.

 Why?
 Because we have not freed ourselves to move onward to the more important task at hand.
 Automation!

-In this post I shared in 2014, STOP Throwing Tickets Over the Fence (Server Deployment Easy Button), I ask a simply question.
+In this post I shared in 2014, STOP Throwing Tickets Over the Fence (Server Deployment Easy Button), I ask a simple question.